 Finding Hotel Rooms in Niagara Falls

 Also keep in mind that there are hotels both on the U.S. side of the Falls and on the Canadian side.
-For your convenience below is a link to these respective locations.

 Regardless of where you decide to stay, we wish you an amazing trip to one of the world’s most stunning natural wonders.